Simouse/lrparser/README.md

    2. Make sure all symbols in the same production body stay in the same line.
    3. Pass argument `--body-start=":"` when launching the program.
 This argument makes the tool search for `:` instead of `->`.
 (Similarly, if you have production whose format is like `A ::= B a`, you can use `--body-start="::="`.)
    4. Move at least one production of the start token to the beginning of the rules.
+   5. Remove comments and code blocks (syntax-directed translation is not supported by this tool).
+   6. Replace epsilons with `\e`.

 ## Usage